Frequently Asked Questions

 When do event entries close?

-The closing date for entries will be Sunday 17th June 2018 at midnight.
-However, entries will close earlier if the event is sold out – we anticipate the overnight and non-stop places to be popular so it is worth registering quickly if you don’t want to miss out.
+The closing date for entries will be Sunday 16th June 2019 at midnight and no entries will be accepted after this time.
+If the event is sold out, the registration form will close earlier.
+We anticipate the Weekender and non-stop packages to be popular, so we recommend registering as soon as possible if you don’t want to miss out.

 ON THE EVENT